texty/manipulative_news_methodology/README.md

 ![](img/roc_ru.png)        |  ![](img/roc_uk.png)

 ##### Language models' perplexities before and after finetuning
+(Accuracy below is for language model, not for classifier.
+Roughly, it's share of corretly guessed words, conditioned on some imput word sequence)
 LM on Wikipedia corpus was trained for max 30k dictionary, while in finetuning we used max 60k tokens
 <table cellspacing="0" border="0">
     <colgroup width="102"></colgroup>